hkhuang07/Pay-Claim-Sales-App-Python-Tkinter/README.md

     CREATE DATABASE PayAndClaimSales;
     USE PayAndClaimSales;
     ```
-3.  **Create Tables**: Execute the following SQL commands to create the necessary tables:
+3.  **Create Tables**: Execute the following SQL commands to create the necessary tables for the application:

     ```sql
     CREATE TABLE Users (